pazz/alot/docs/source/configuration/contacts_completion.rst

 ===================
 For each :ref:`account <config.accounts>` you can define an address book by providing a subsection named `abook`.
 Crucially, this section needs an option `type` that specifies the type of the address book.
-The only types supported at the moment are "shellcommand" and "abook":
+The only types supported at the moment are "shellcommand" and "abook".
+Both respect the `ignorecase` option which defaults to `True` and results in case insensitive lookups.

 .. describe:: shellcommand